snimu/blog/contents/tick-tock-boom/article.md

 ## The Three Phases

-1. **Tick (Distill):**
+1. **Tick (Distill)**
 During the Tick phase, organizations focus on distilling their previous largest model into a more efficient form.
 The goal is straightforward: create the most economical version of your powerful model while retaining as much capability as possible.

 2. **Tock (Validate):**
-The Tock phase is the critical new component in this cycle.
-It is about systematic validation of innovations at scale.
-AI labs are constantly innovating across multiple dimensions - architectures, data strategies, and infrastructure improvements.
+The Tock phase represents the key innovation in this development pattern.
+While AI labs are constantly innovating across multiple dimensions - architectures, data strategies, and infrastructure improvements - there hasn't been a systematic way to validate which innovations will work at larger scales.
 During Tock, you take these innovations (both from your lab and others) and validate them at a scale approaching your previous largest model.
 This creates a unique opportunity to verify which innovations truly work at scale, and critically, how they interact with each other.

     Innovations to validate span the entire technical stack: